Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 ### 1.1 Catastrophic Forgetting

 **Catastrophic forgetting** is the phenomenon where neural networks severely forget previously learned information upon learning new information [2].
 This represents a fundamental challenge in **continual learning** scenarios where neural networks must learn sequential tasks without forgetting prior knowledge.
-The main cause of catastrophic forgetting is the overlap in representations at the layer of neural networks; When a neural network is trained sequentially on new tasks, gradient updates for the new task modify the same weights that were important for previous tasks, causing the network to forget earlier knowledge [2, 8].
+The main cause of catastrophic forgetting is the overlap in representations in the layers of neural networks; When a neural network is trained sequentially on new tasks, gradient updates for the new task modify the same weights that were important for previous tasks, causing the network to forget earlier knowledge [2, 8].